 Step 1: Open a Convert Video tool

 To snap the images out of a video, you need to use a video converter tool.
 I recommend a free website called Kapwing because it's fast and easy to learn.
 Open Kapwing’s Convert Video tool by navigating to Kapwing.com/convert-video in your browser.
 This website takes a video file and converts it to a .GIF, .MP4, .MP3, or .JPG file format.

 You can also find the Convert tool in the list of Kapwing's video editing products.

-Step 2: Upload Video
+Step 2: Upload your video to the converter

 Get started by uploading the video that you want to convert to images.
 Kapwing helps people convert a saved video or a video from YouTube.
 To upload a video clip, click the “Upload” button to choose a video file or drag and drop the file onto the button.

 You can also import a video from YouTube to convert a YouTube video to images by pasting the URL in the text box.
 For my example, I imported the URL of my YouTube video into the box by pasting the YouTube link.

 Kapwing supports most file formats, including .MP4, .MOV, .MPEG, and others.
 Creators don’t need to sign in or pay anything to use the tool.

 Once your video loads in the editor, click "Export Project" and your Export Settings will open up where you'll see all your conversion options.
 To convert to an image, choose the “.JPEG” option to save it as an image on your phone, tablet, or computer.

 After you select .JPEG, a slider appears underneath the video to let you select the frame that you want to screenshot.
 Move the slider to choose the image.
 The preview will update to show what image frame you've selected.